 What you gain

-Agent workload drops 40–70 %.
+Agent workload can drop significantly.
 The chatbot handles the bulk of repeat questions.
 Agents see only the cases that actually need them.

 Live-chat response time improves too.
 Without simple cases clogging the queue, agents get back to the harder ones faster.